Theories

 - If you do it right, then...

 I wish to propose for the reader’s favourable consideration a doctrine which may, I fear, appear wildly paradoxical and subversive.
-The doctrine in question is this: that it is undesirable to believe a proposition when there is no ground whatever for supposing it true.
+The doctrine in question is this that it is undesirable to believe a proposition when there is no ground whatever for supposing it true.

 Generality

-So far, we have only talked about the truth of a theory.
+So far, we have talked only about the truth of a theory.
 However, there is something more that we expect from a good theory besides being true.
 To see this, consider the high tides of the ocean as an example.
 There was a high tide in New York on Saturday the 3rd of June 2017 at 17:02, and at 5:16 the next day.
-Hence, we build the following theory:Now consider the following theory instead:
+Hence, we can build the following theory:Now consider the following theory instead:

-Brevity is the soul of a pattern: the pattern must be shorter than the dataset itself.
+Brevity is the soul of a pattern: The pattern must be shorter than the dataset itself.

 Useless premises